My business’s response was successful: what information about me, my business and our response will be made public?

 Why are the contracts different from one Government organisation to the next and can they all be the same?

-The Commonwealth Contracting Suite (CCS) was introduced in mid 2014 is a standard streamlined and simplified contract that can be used by all Government organisations for contracts valued under $200,000, (not currently used for IT or construction.)
-Almost 90% of contracts awarded by the Australian Government fall under this amount.
+The Commonwealth Contracting Suite (CCS) was introduced in mid 2014 is a standard streamlined and simplified contract that is mandatory for government agencies to use for contracts valued under $200,000, (not currently used for IT or construction), but can also be used for contracts valued up to $1 million.
 Increasing use of the CCS across the Australian Public Service, will significantly reduce contracting issues for government organisations and suppliers.